Stewed tomatoes

-Historical rises in the stewed tomatoes were due to the rising production of tomatoes in the United States.
-The rapid growth of technologies in developing innovative approaches for harvesting tomatoes drove up local production.
-Thus, in 1860s, the improved approaches in production and harvests drove up the adoption rate of stewed tomatoes in California.
-Food historian Andrew F. Smith stated that stewed tomatoes became popular in the United States during the 1860s.
-The dish has since gained popularity and is now a favorite side as well as main dish of the American Kitchen.
+History

+Food historian Andrew F. Smith stated that stewed tomatoes became popular in the United States in the early 19th century, with recipes appearing as early as 1829, as tomatoes in general became popular in the United States.
+Stewed tomatoes commonly appeared in restaurants in the 1840s.
+Canned stewed tomatoes were common starting in the 1940s.
 Currently, the dish is prepared on special occasions like Thanksgiving, in American kitchens, often as a combination with casseroles and puddings.
 Noted food historian Betty Fussell stated that stewed tomatoes were one of the most loved and common dishes for her grandfather's generation.
 She adds that she remembers heating tomatoes and adding butter, salt and sugar in it, to create a dish that was served with bread on a daily basis.
-Not only household kitchens but restaurants and eateries also included stewed tomatoes in their menu due to its popularity.
-One of the first racing track in Kentucky had stewed tomatoes on its menu in the year 1788.
+In 2019, Dayton.com, a news website based in Dayton, Ohio, reported that stewed tomatoes were popular in Dayton restaurants.

 Preparations

 The earliest recipe of the dish can be found in the work The Frugal Housewife by Lydia Maria Child published in the year 1829.
 Child has explained a simple recipe of a catsup created by boiling tomatoes in hot water and adding herbs and garlic which can be served as a side dish with chowder and meat.
-However, over the decades' variations in the preparation of the dish has risen all over the country.
+However, over the decades there have been variations.

 Preparing

-The tomatoes should be washed, inspected, chopped into pieces, and peeled during preparation.
-The cooked process should ensure the temperature higher than 190 °F. The acidity level of tomatoes becomes a strong concern since 1950s, as it has the pH level below 4.6.
-Preparing the stewed tomatoes might help to leverage this level higher than 4.6, and the recommendations for preparing stewed tomatoes include the prolonged processing time in order to maintain good tastes and best status for future storage.
-For instance, in the 210 °F, the time for processing should be around 35 and 45.

-Recipe

-A variety of recipes of stewed tomatoes are available in cookery books and on the internet in the present day.
-A common quick recipe of the dish that is used by almost all American home is the combination of tomatoes and veggies to form a wholesome meal.